johandebeurs/alfred-mstodo-workflow/README.md

 ![Task with due date and recurrence](https://cloud.githubusercontent.com/assets/507058/11858336/bbcb7c1a-a42e-11e5-85f6-414aa82fcbbb.png)

 Use the menus to configure your task until you become a power user capable of typing everything manually.
-It's so worthwhile to be able to drop tasks into Wunderlist in under a second.
+It's so worthwhile to be able to drop tasks into Microsoft ToDo in under a second.

 ![Due date menu](https://cloud.githubusercontent.com/assets/507058/7895423/d67861e4-065a-11e5-95fa-2bedeb70432b.png)